-PRIORITIES Priority Robbery Strategic Assessment Narrative Robbery has increased year on year.
-The use of weapons in these offences is common and on the rise.
-Young males with an existing criminal history have been identified as being at risk of offending and it is hoped that the CSP can work with this cohort to educate them and reduce the risk of future offences. nsert below how or partners work /20 to tackle the above priority, include details of any specific projects Partner to comple V/A ete Dutput 1 Partner to complete Impact Partner to complete.
+PRIO RITIES Priority Robbery Strategic Assessment Narrative een identified a nese offences is common and on the rise.
+Young s being at risk of offending and it is hoped that e the risk of future offences. nsert below how or partners worl v you worked in partnership over 2019/20 to ta with. ckle the above priority, include details of any specific projects Partner to compl N/A ete Output 1 Partner to complete Impact Partner to complete.
 SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Output 2 Partner to complete Impact Partner to complete.
 SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Output 3 Partner to complete Impact Partner to complete.
 SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Output 4 Partner to complete Impact Partner to complete.
-Sulput 4 SWOT - Strengths, Weakness, Opportunities, output 4 Threat
+SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) I L